 Don't skip piercing the potato with a fork.
 This step is important to help steam escape and get your potatoes really soft and moist up to the center.
 It can also prevent a potato explosion in your microwave.

 For crispy skin, pop it in the oven.
 Preheat your oven to 425°F. After cooking your potatoes in the microwave, place them on a baking sheet and pop it in the oven for 10-15 minutes.
-Alternatively, you can also use an air fryer.
+Alternatively, you can also use an air fryer and while you're at it, make some air fryer smashed potatoes too!.

 Don't overcook.
 An overcooked baked potato will become dry and hard.
 If your potatoes have not reached your desired fluffiness after 5-6 minutes in the microwave, continue to cook them in 1-minute increments until they become soft and fluffy.